Summary Trial under CrPC

 Conclusion

-The purpose of a summary trial is to eliminate unnecessary obstruction by a defendant who does not have a defense and to reach a speedy conclusion in a timely manner.
+The purpose of a summary trial is to eliminate unnecessary obstruction by a defendant who does not have a defense and to reach a speedy conclusion promptly.
 Summary hearings are conducted in Rule 1, The Supreme Court, Civil City Courts, and Small Business Courts.
 It can also be presented in other courts.
 Conversely, the Supreme Court may limit the kind of complaints that can be heard by the court by publishing a notice in the Official Gazette.

 Read more: –